 - IT employees normally use a task-oriented planning tool or ticket system.
 For maximum efficiency, this tool or system should be integrated with the project management tool.

-Before discussing possible solutions, however, we’d like to share two important tips:
+Before discussing possible solutions, however, we would like to share two important tips:

 Define Clear Criteria for Your Projects

 In many IT departments, the belief prevails that many assignments – even larger ones – can be handled in addition to the regular daily operations.
-In doing so, there’s the danger that these assignments will miss their deadlines – or won’t get done at all.
+In doing so, there is the danger that these assignments will miss their deadlines – or will not get done at all.

-So, it’s important to have a clear understanding among all the participants as to whether this assignment is an operation or in reality a project with all its related processes.
+So, it is important to have a clear understanding among all the participants as to whether this assignment is an operation or in reality a project with all its related processes.

 Our tip: Conduct a project-worthiness analysis to determine under what conditions an IT proposal should be handled as a project and define the types of projects.